 Many pond owners request coppernose bluegill because they can grow to large sizes in southern climates and are thought to grow faster than native bluegill.
 While both coppernose and northern bluegill can reach sizes in excess of 1 pound, research has shown that coppernose only grow faster than northern bluegill during the first few months of life.
 This short lived growth advantage allows more coppernose to survive their first summer and reach intermediate sizes (3 to 4 inches) which are preferred by large bass.
 However, coppernose are less cold tolerant than northern bluegill and experience has shown mortality under ice cover in northern climates.
 In central Arkansas, we experience significant mortality of coppernose bluegill under ice cover.
 We also do not see a distinct difference in maximum size between northern bluegill and coppernose bluegill.
 Both grow at similar rates and reach similar maximum sizes.
 Both feed aggressively on artificial feeds.

 Follow these recommendations for stocking Fishing Ponds or Bass Ponds with Bluegill.
-Follow this link to purchase fish.
+Contact Us For A Free Quote »

 Physical Address: 1156 Malone Lake Road Lonoke, AR 72086

 Mailing Address: PO Box 424 Lonoke AR 72086